Marlon Vera: Ultimate Fighting Championship

 Vera faced Rob Font on April 30, 2022, at UFC on ESPN 35.
 At the weigh-ins, Font weighed in at 138.5 pounds, two and half pounds over the bantamweight non-title fight limit.
 The bout proceeded at a catchweight with Font forfeiting 20% of his purse to Vera.
 Vera won the bout via unanimous decision.
 This fight earned him the Fight of the Night award and also Font's bonus due to his weight miss.

 Vera faced Dominick Cruz on August 13, 2022, at UFC on ESPN 41.
 Vera won the fight via knockout in the fourth round.
 This win earned him the Performance of the Night award.

 Vera was scheduled to face Cory Sandhagen on February 18, 2023, at UFC Fight Night 219.
 However, the bout was moved to UFC on ESPN 43 on March 25 for undisclosed reasons.
 Vera lost the fight via split decision.
 Though one judge scored the bout for Vera, 24 out of 24 media outlets scored the bout for Sandhagen.

 Vera was scheduled to face former UFC Flyweight and Bantamweight Champion Henry Cejudo on August 19, 2023, at UFC 292.
 However, Cejudo withdrew in late June due to a shoulder injury, and was replaced by Pedro Munhoz.
 Vera won the fight by unanimous decision.
 14 out of 17 media outlets scored the bout for Munhoz.

 Vera faced Sean O'Malley in a rematch for the UFC Bantamweight Championship on March 9, 2024, at UFC 299.
 He lost the bout by unanimous decision.

 Vera faced former UFC Flyweight Champion Deiveson Figueiredo on August 3, 2024, at UFC on ABC 7.
 He lost the fight by unanimous decision after getting knocked down for the first time in his UFC career.

 Vera was scheduled to face Mario Bautista on May 3, 2025, at UFC Fight Night 256.
 However, for unknown reasons, the bout was moved to UFC 316 and was scheduled to take place on June 7, 2025.
 In turn, Vera withdrew for unknown reasons and was replaced by promotional newcomer Patchy Mix.

 Vera faced Aiemann Zahabi on October 18, 2025, at UFC Fight Night 262.
 He lost the fight by split decision.

+Vera faced David Martínez on February 28, 2026, at UFC Fight Night 268.
+He lost the fight by unanimous decision.

+Vera was scheduled to face Charles Jourdain on July 18, 2026, at UFC Fight Night 281.
+However, for unknown reasons, the bout was moved to UFC 331 on September 19, 2026.
+Vera won the fight by technical knockout in the third round.

+Submission grappling career

+Vera faced Jean Silva in a submission grappling match at Hype FC Brazil: São Paulo on April 8, 2026.
+The bout ended in a draw.